 If you own a personal blog or a website that unfortunately still does not have a lot of traffic, Bluehost would be the ideal hosting provider.
 Bluehost is the number 1 choice of many beginners who do not want to spend a fortune but still want to invest in their business’s future.

 Bluehost was founded in 2003 and since then has been offering fast support, stellar performance, and great prices.
 Just like Endurance International Group, Bluehost gives small business owners the needed tools to build and establish their online presence.
-This domain registrar gives you a domain name that is free (for 1 year) and is ideal as an entrance host.
+This domain registrar gives you a free domain name (for 1 year) and is ideal as an entrance host.

 Bluehost is suitable for all those who want to fully understand the needs of their website before investing in a more experienced and advanced web host.

-The company has more than 2 million websites and serves an impressive list of happy customers that is ever-growing.
+The company has more than 2 million websites and serves an impressive and ever-growing list of happy customers.
 Here are some of the reasons why Bluehost is ideal for you if you are a beginner:

 - Most hosting plans include a free domain name for one year;